TOP READS

 (FRANKFORT, Ky.) – Funding and performance trends at the local level mirror even more starkly what’s happening statewide, according to a new Bluegrass Institute policy point.

-According to “Less local bang for more bucks: A Review of Facts and Trends in Jefferson County Public Schools,” per-pupil funding in Kentucky’s largest school district was not only a whopping $23,561 but it had significantly increased over the previous year’s $19,280.
+According to “Less local bang for more bucks: A Review of Facts and Trends in Jefferson County Public Schools,” per-pupil funding in Kentucky’s largest school district was not only a whopping $23,561 in 2021 but it had significantly increased over the previous year’s $19,280.

 Despite the spending spike, over 60% of the district’s fourth- and eighth-grade students failed to attain proficiency on state testing in the key academic areas of reading and math.
 According to the report: